“A rose by any other name would smell as sweet.”

 They are a means to an end, yet we forget this and start to value the labels above the ends they were trying to accomplish.

-To identify with a label, to really feel that it is a part of what you are is to make a mistake.
+To identify with a label, to truly feel that it is a part of what you are is to make a mistake.
 In this piece, I would like to talk about the price we all pay for it.

 This piece will focus on labels that intend to communicate the beliefs and behaviours of a person.